-Re: HB 2437, AN ACT concerning agriculture; relating to the labeling of certain foods; prohibiting the use of identifiable meat terms on labels or in advertisements of meat analogs without use of proper qualifying language.
+Re: HB 2530, AN ACT concerning agriculture; relating to the labeling of certain foods; prohibiting the use of identifiable meat terms on labels of meat analogs without use of proper qualifying language.

-Date: January 23, 2020
+Date: February 15, 2022

-The Kansas Livestock Association (KLA), formed in 1894, is a trade association representing nearly 5,500 members on legislative and regulatory issues.
+The Kansas Livestock Association (KLA), formed in 1894, is a trade association representing over 5,700 members on legislative and regulatory issues.
 KLA members are involved in many aspects of the livestock industry, including seed stock, cow-calf, and stocker cattle production; cattle feeding; dairy production; swine production; grazing land management; and diversified farming operations.

-Thank you, Chairman Highland and members of the Committee for the opportunity to present KLA's views on HB 2437.
-KLA strongly supports HB 2437 and believes that manufacturers of meat analogs, also known as fake meat, should be required to accurately label and advertise their products.
+Thank you, Chairman Rahjes, and members of the Committee, for the opportunity to present KLA's views on HB 2530.
+KLA strongly supports HB 2530 and believes that manufacturers of meat analogs, also known as fake meat, should be required to accurately label and advertise their products.